U.S. Supplement/Issue 115/Text

 Calendar of Events

-FEASTS September 8 —— ‘Izzat (Might) September 27 — Masgiiyyat (Will) October 16 — ‘Ilm (Knowledge)
+- October 16 — ‘Ilm (Knowledge)

-HOLY DAY October 20 — Birth of the Báb
+- October 20 — Birth of the Báb

-PROCLAMATION EVENTS September 17 — World Peace Day October 24 — United Nations Day
+- October 24 — United Nations Day

-BAHA'l INTERCONTINENTAL CONFERENCE October 5-8, 1967-—Wilmette and Chicago, Illinois
+October 5-8, 1967 — Wilmette and Chicago, Illinois

-U.S. NATIONAL SPIRITUAL ASSEMBLY MEETINGS October 4 November 10-12
+U.S. NATIONAL SPIRITUAL ASSEMBLY MEETINGS[edit]

 Devotions

-3 to 3:30 p.m.
+- Sundays: 3 to 3:30 p.m.

 Public Meetings

-3:45 p.m.
+- Sundays: 3:45 p.m.

-Bahá’í Distribution and Service Department
+Bahá’í Distribution and Service Department 1967 Convention Highlights

 The material on this tape is the sort of material Bahá’ís like to have to use for deepening or pleasure listening.
 The messages and Bahá’í stories are timeless.

-The highlights of the entire session have been captured in a 4 hour tape which is on a 7 inch reel at 3% i.p.s. and is recorded on two tracks of the tape.
+The highlights of the entire session have been captured in a 4 hour tape which is on a 7 inch reel at 3¾ i.p.s. and is recorded on two tracks of the tape.

 One track includes Messages from the Universal House of Justice, the Hands of the Cause, the National Spiritual Assembly's commentary on the Messages, and the closing address by Hand of the Cause, Mr. Zikru’lláh Khádem.

 To the friends who missed the golden opportunity to attend the Celebration of the Feast of Riḍván at the House of Worship during the National Convention, track two of this tape offers the next best thing — an opportunity to hear beloved Hand of the Cause, Mr. Khádem, as well as three of the Auxiliary Board members, Mrs. Florence Mayberry, Mrs. Velma Sherrill, and Mr. Curtis Kelsey.
 They present memorable words and stories about ‘Abdu’l-Bahá, the Guardianship, the Hands, and the Universal House of Justice.
-While these talks give only a glimpse of the significance of these divinelyordained Institutions of our Faith, they are a must for those who are interested in attaining a deeper understanding of these Institutions.
+While these talks give only a glimpse of the significance of these divinely-ordained Institutions of our Faith, they are a must for those who are interested in attaining a deeper understanding of these Institutions.

-Each tape is on a 7" reel, and the tape speed is 3% i.p.s.
+Each tape is on a 7" reel, and the tape speed is 3¾ i.p.s.
 The approximate playing time is 4 hours.

 Call for Renewal of World Order Magazine[edit]

 World Order magazine now enters its second year.
 It is proving to be an effective way of meeting many who have not been reached by other means.
 The contents of the fifth issue, to be mailed in September, were described in the August U.S. SUPPLEMENT.
 To be sure of receiving your copy, a renewal form with a check or money order for $3.50 (Foreign $4.00) should be received by September 15.
-This should now be sent to WORLD ORDER, NATIONAL Bahá’í CENTER, 112 LINDEN AVENUE, WILMI-:'r'rE, ILLINOIS 60091.
+This should now be sent to WORLD ORDER, NATIONAL BAHÁ’Í CENTER, 112 LINDEN AVENUE, WILMETTE, ILLINOIS 60091.

 Serious consideration should also be given to renewing gift subscriptions for another year, unless you believe the donee is planning to subscribe.
 In that event you should consider others whom you believe would appreciate receiving the magazine.

-State Conventions November 5, 1967
+November 5, 1967

 Place and other details will be announced in the Convention Call to be mailed to each believer